cpersona/Opine.Sample.Plugin/README.md

 ### Aggregate

 The CustomerAggregate is responsible for ensuring consistency within the Customer root.
-You can create customer, add a subscription, or end the current subscription.
+You can create a customer, add a subscription, or end the current subscription.
 The following events are raised:
 - Created
 - SubscriptionAdded